Our Management Team

 Nay Aung Founder and CEO

-Nay brings along global business best practices and deep online and payment product management experience from top Silicon Valley establishments.
+Oway CEO Nay Aung brings along global business best practices and deep online and payment product management experience from top Silicon Valley establishments.
 Nay started his career at Blue Lithium, a well known online advertising start-up which was later acquired by Yahoo! and then spent 4 years at Google’s HQ at Mountain View.

 Nay was an early member of Google Wallet Product team – an online payment system for Google Products and next joined the Business Strategy and Operations group at Google (an internal consulting group).
 Post Google, Nay took up the Director of Product Management’s position at leading cloud services provider Saba Software.